kstruempf/kstruempf/README.md

 ### Hi there 👋

+I'm Konstantin, a Software Engineer and student at Vienna University of Technology working as a Full Stack Developer.

+🔧 C#, TypeScript, Java

+🌐 English, German

+📫 konstantin@struempf.dev

 <!--
 **kstruempf/kstruempf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.